 In England or Wales, you would need to show you had a ‘beneficial interest’ in your ex-partner’s business.

-In Scotland, you would need to show you’ve suffered what’s called ‘economic disadvantage’.
-Or that your ex-partner has gained an ‘economic advantage’.
-This could be the case if you stopped working to look after children allowing your ex-partner's career to carry on.
+In Scotland, you would need to show you’ve suffered what’s called ‘economic disadvantage’ or that your ex-partner has gained an ‘economic advantage’.
+An example would be if you stopped working to look after children so your ex-partner's career could carry on.
 You would have one year to do this from the date of your separation.

 Making a claim could be expensive.
 So it’s worth getting legal advice before you begin any court action.